tedivm/stash-docs/Handlers.rst

 Memcached is a client/server application which allows machines to pool their memory together as one large memory cache.
 The StashMemcached is a feature complete handler for Memcached, complete with  hierarchal caching.

+* *servers*
-* *servers* - An array of memcached servers, hosts and (optionally) weights for memcache.
+    An array of memcached servers, hosts and (optionally) weights for memcache.
 Each server is represented by an array- array(server, port, weight).
 If no servers are passed then the default of 127.0.0.1:11211 will be used.
+* *extension*
-* *extension* - Which php extension to use, 'memcache' or 'memcached'.
+    Which php extension to use, 'memcache' or 'memcached'.
 The default is to use the newer memcached and fallback to memcache if it is not available.
+* *Options*

-* *Options* can be passed to the "memcached" handler by adding them to the options array.
+    Extension options can be passed to the "memcached" handler by adding them to the options array.
 The memcached extension defined options using contants, ie Memcached::OPT%.
 By passing in the % portion ('compression' for Memcached::OPT_COMPRESSION) and its respective option.
-Please see the [http://us2.php.net/manual/en/memcached.constants.php php manual] for the specific options.
+Please see the `php manual for memcached <http://us2.php.net/manual/en/memcached.constants.php>`_ for the specific options.

 .. code-block:: php